serpent213/codesyscontrol-docker/README.md

 # CODESYS Control for Linux Docker Configuration

-Developed and tested under NixOS 23.11.
+Developed and tested under NixOS 23.11/x86_64.

+Note: Settings from `/opt/codesys/scripts/init-vars` and `/opt/codesys/scripts/init-functions` will not be evaluated!

 ## docker logs example output